denga/go-real-world-example/README.md

 # Go Real World Example

 This project is a real-world example of a RESTful API implementation in Go, following the [RealWorld](https://github.com/gothinkster/realworld) API specification.
-It demonstrates how to build a backend application using modern Go practices and libraries.
+It demonstrates how to build a backend application using modern Go practices and libraries, along with a modern frontend using Next.js and chadcn UI.

 ## Features

+### Backend
 - RESTful API implementation based on the RealWorld API specification
 - Built with the [Chi](https://github.com/go-chi/chi) router for HTTP routing
 - API code generation using [oapi-codegen](https://github.com/deepmap/oapi-codegen)